servergrove/KnowledgeBase/README.md

 - Multiple Users, with admin and editor privileges
 - Multiple categories
 - Categories and Articles can be localized in multiple languages
+- Articles content can be written in HTML or Markdown
+- Easy to skin, based on Bootstrap
+- Search
+- Live preview on article editing page

 Installation
 ------------